• Home

 Popular spot for sun baking, snorkelling & swimming

-The water is usually clear and has 2 distinct rock pools ( or spas as we like to call them ) that bubble with the incoming waves that splash over the edge of the rock at high tide.
+The water is usually clear and has 2 distinct rock pools ( or spas as we like to call them ) made from a multitude of rocks and boulders.
+The incoming waves splash over the edge of the rocks at high tide.
+This looks a bit like bubbling champagne hence the name.

 Many European tourists visit and love this little spot and some like to sun bake topless to add to their golden tans.